tyronx/occlusionculling/README.md

 **Performance results**

-Setup: i5-6300GQ CPU @ 2.30 Ghz, at 192 blocks view distance and at a field of view of 75 degrees.
+Setup: i5-6300GQ CPU @ 2.30 Ghz, at 192 blocks view distance, 256 block world height and at a field of view of 75 degrees.

 Results: 1ms or 1062 traces per frame